PortsMaster/PortMaster-Website/content/markdown/developer-details.markdown

-﻿# PortMaster Developer License & Permission Overview
+﻿# PortMaster Developer License & Permission Overview Each PortMaster package has all necessary permission and license files included.

+If you have any questions feel free to contact the PortMaster Crew in our discord or via contact@portmaster.games

 ## Developer Asset Distribution Permissions:

 | #  | Developer            | Link                                                      		| Engine                  | Notes                    |